A National Treasure

 Tiny changes in temperature and humidity in a room can cause the tapestries to shrink or expand from hour to hour, from minute to minute.
-It is as if the tapestries appear to breathe, expanding, contracting and shifting.
+It is if the tapestries appear to breathe, expanding, contracting and shifting.
 The threads twist and rotate restlessly.
 When the warp threads relax, the loops move and change.

 There is a luminosity and depth of field in them.
 Obviously, photographs can neither reflect the beauty and sheen of pure silk, nor the impression of three dimension.
 Then there is a solace in their beauty and one can state at them in pure amazement.